9dcw/hello-world/README.md

 # hello-world
 breaking the seal

-nothing more to say for now
+now there's more to say because I'm learning how to use github!